gcgarner/IOTstack/docs/Containers/NextCloud.md

 Each container is assigned an IPv4 address on each network it joins.
 In general, the addresses are assigned in the order in which the containers start.

-No container can easily predict either the network prefix of the networks it joins or the IP address of any other containers.
+No container can easily predict either the network prefix of the networks it joins or the IP address of any other container.
 However, Docker provides a mechanism for any container to reach any other container with which it shares a network by using the destination container's name.

 In this model there are two MariaDB instances, one named `nextcloud_db` and the other named `mariadb`.
 How does the `nextcloud` container know which **name** to use?
 Simple.
 It's passed in an environment variable: